read time 7 minutes

 Chooses depth over default.
 Takes the harder path—on purpose.

-WHAT: Effortful Thinking is the choice to slow down, go deeper, and understand, even when tools offer you the fast-forward button.
-It’s the willingness to struggle with a problem before the answer.
-Not because struggle is virtuous, but because that’s where insight lives.
+WHAT: Effortful Thinking is the choice to slow down and go deeper, even when tools offer you the fast-forward button.
+It’s willingness to struggle with a problem before the answer.

 WHY: AI promises instant answers without the messy middle.
-Yet that middle—the confusion, the dead ends, the reformulations—is where breakthrough thinking happens.
-Skip the struggle and you'll produce what everyone else produces: ideas that are correct but common.
+But the middle is where insight lives - in the confusions, dead ends, and reformulations.
+Skip the struggle and you'll produce what everyone else produces: ideas that are good but common.

 → When the room automates the thinking, be the one still doing the manual reps.